Climate Change Initiatives | Environment | Sustainability | SUMITOMO SEIKA CHEMICALS CO.,LTD.

 Changes to society Major risks Impact Main responses

-Growing severity of climate-related disasters (Heavy rain, tropical cyclones, etc.) Halt to operations due to water ingress
+Growing severity of climate related disasters (Heavy rain, tropical cyclones, etc.) Halt to business activities due to water ingress risks (flooding, high tides, high waves, etc.)

 Medium Continuously strengthen BCP measures